 Wooden Spoon staff answer DIY SOS

-CHILDREN and families at a Surrey hospice have an exciting new place to play thanks to a one-day DIY project involving staff from Wooden Spoon’s central office.
+CHILDREN and families at a Surrey hospice have an exciting new place to play thanks to a one-day DIY project involving staff from Wooden Spoon’s national office.

 Workers from the children’s charity of rugby headed to Christopher’s Shooting Star Chase in Guildford to transform a barren patch of grassland into a wheelchair-accessible recreation area in just eight hours.

 Under the expert guidance of seven ex-military mentors from leadership and development company Fusion Community Initiatives, the team joined forces with hospice volunteers to construct facilities including a 50-metre decked Wooden Spoon Walk, a playhouse and an outdoor classroom area.

 The completed project is already proving an invaluable asset to many of the 700-plus families supported by Christopher’s Shooting Star Chase and the organisation’s Head of Care CHR, Geraldine Sheedy, was full of praise for everyone who helped to make it a reality.